libapps/libapps-mirror/nassh/doc/processes.md

 ## Branches

 We don't currently have any.
-We strive to keep the master branch stable.
+We strive to keep the latest tree stable.
 You should too!

 ## Translations